 (5) For risk management and mitigation, including for audit and insurance functions, and as needed to license and protect intellectual property and other assets,

 (6) For security management, including monitoring Individuals with access to ADP’s websites, applications, systems, or facilities, investigation of threats, and as needed for any Data Security Breach notification; and

 (7) To anonymize or de-identify the Personal Data.

 (c) Business-necessary Processing activities.
 ADP may process Personal Data as needed (i) to protect the privacy and security of the Personal Data it maintains, such as in connection with advanced security initiatives and threat detection; (ii) for treasury operations and money movement activities; (ii) for compliance functions, including screening Individuals against sanction lists in connection with anti-money laundering programs; (iv) for business structuring activities, including mergers, acquisitions, and divestitures; and (v) business activities, management reporting, and analysis.

 (d) Development and improvement of products and/or services.
 ADP may process Personal Data to develop and improve ADP’s products and/or services, and for research, development, analytics, and business intelligence.

 (e) Relationship management and marketing.
 ADP may process Personal Data for relationship management and marketing.
-This purpose includes sending marketing and promotional communications to Individuals who have not objected to receiving such messages as may be appropriate given the nature of the relationship, such as product and service marketing, investor communications, Client communications (e.g., HR compliance alerts, product updates, and training opportunities and invitations to ADP events), customer satisfaction surveys, supplier communications (e.g., requests for proposals), corporate communications, and ADP news.
+This purpose includes sending marketing and promotional communications to Individuals who have not objected to receiving such messages as may be appropriate given the nature of the relationship, (or who have opted into such messages in those jurisdictions where opt-in consent is required), such as product and service marketing, investor communications, Client communications (e.g., HR compliance alerts, product updates, and training opportunities and invitations to ADP events), customer satisfaction surveys, supplier communications (e.g., requests for proposals), corporate communications, and ADP news.